dbsk11/ruby-oo-relationships-practice-auto-shop-exercise-nyc01-seng-ft-042020/README.md

 **CarOwner**

-  - `CarOwner.all` Get a list of all owners
+  - `CarOwner.all` Get a list of all owners XX

-  - `CarOwner#cars` Get a list of all the cars that a specific owner has
+  - `CarOwner#cars` Get a list of all the cars that a specific owner has XX

-  - `CarOwner#mechanics` Get a list of all the mechanics that a specific owner goes to
+  - `CarOwner#mechanics` Get a list of all the mechanics that a specific owner goes to XX

-  - `CarOwner.average_number_of_cars` Get the average amount of cars owned for all owners
+  - `CarOwner.average_number_of_cars` Get the average amount of cars owned for all owners XX

 **Car**

-  - `Car.all` Get a list of all cars
+  - `Car.all` Get a list of all cars XX

-  - `Car.classifications` Get a list of all car classifications
+  - `Car.classifications` Get a list of all car classifications XX

-  - `Car.find_mechanics(classification)` Get a list of mechanics that have an expertise that matches the passed in car classification
+  - `Car.find_mechanics(classification)` Get a list of mechanics that have an expertise that matches the passed in car classification XX

 **Mechanic**

-  - `Mechanic.all` Get a list of all mechanics
+  - `Mechanic.all` Get a list of all mechanics XX

-  - `Mechanic#cars` Get a list of all cars that a mechanic services
+  - `Mechanic#cars` Get a list of all cars that a mechanic services XX

-  - `Mechanic#car_owners` Get a list of all the car owners that go to a specific mechanic
+  - `Mechanic#car_owners` Get a list of all the car owners that go to a specific mechanic XX

-  - `Mechanic#car_owners_names` Get a list of the names of all car owners who go to a specific mechanic
+  - `Mechanic#car_owners_names` Get a list of the names of all car owners who go to a specific mechanic XX